plops/cl-py-generator/example/114_gpt_finance/intc.md

 - **Mobileye Revenue**: Slight decline in revenue, indicating stagnation in this segment

 We finished processing the whole document with the PDF Search plugin.
 What else would you like to know?

+The tax information for Intel (INTC) in the report for the period ending July 1, 2023, is as follows:

+- **Effective Tax Rates**:
+  - For the three months ended July 1, 2023: \( 280.5 \% \)
+  - For the six months ended July 1, 2023: \( 34.4 \% \) (Page 15)

+The unusually high effective tax rate for the three months is due to a loss before taxes of $816 million and a benefit from taxes of $2,289 million.
+For the six months, the effective tax rate was 34.4%, with a loss before taxes of $1,974 million and a benefit from taxes of $679 million (Page 15, 36).

+Would you like to know more about any specific section?